Amazon has launched an early Black Friday sale – these are the deals you need to see

 Amazon’s official Black Friday event will start on 21 November, giving shoppers plenty of time to grab a bargain or two before the annual sale comes to a close on 2 December.
 Plus, if you can’t wait until then, you’re in luck, as Amazon has already launched some early Black Friday deals.

-As most savvy shoppers will know, it’s important to be prepared for these events, which is why I’ve rounded up everything you need to know about Black Friday this year, and the role Amazon is set to play in helping you bag a bargain.
+As most savvy shoppers will know, Amazon’s Black Friday sale is not one to miss.
+So, it’s important to be prepared for these events, which is why I’ve rounded up everything you need to know about Black Friday this year, and the role Amazon is set to play in helping you bag a bargain.

 Whether you’re after a tech upgrade, a new home appliance, gifts for loved ones or some beauty must-haves, Amazon has got you covered.
 Even more so during the sales season, with each and every department slashing prices left and right.

-Even better, for any impatient shoppers out there, I’ve included some amazing offers you can shop right now.
-Keep scrolling for all the details.
+Even better, for any impatient shoppers out there, I’ve included some amazing offers you can shop today.
+Keep scrolling for all of the best Amazon Black Friday deals available now.

 When will Amazon Black Friday deals start in 2024?